jdpearce/practice_problems/src/arrays/finding_things/README.md

 # Pair With Given Sum

-Given an unsorted array of integers, find the pairs with a given sum.
+Given an unsorted array of integers, find the indices of the pairs with a given sum.

 e.g.